-- flammable wastes and incompatible materials will not be accepted at the site; - the plant inspection schedule will include checks of electrical equipment within the site to ensure that any faults are identified and repaired; - fire extinguishers will be provided at designated locations and on all vehicles; - fire alarm system will be tested and recorded on a weekly basis; - the waste storage building is equipped with a UKAS accredited fire detection system; - smoking will not be permitted within the site boundary. - working practices will ensure the assessment of fire hazards and training of employees in fire prevention, e.g. the use of fire extinguishers and emergency procedures; - no wastes will be burned on the site and any fire at the site will be treated as an emergency; and - waste will be stored within the impermeable areas of the site with sealed drainage limiting the potential for any discharge of contaminated firewater to the ground.
+- flammable wastes and incompatible materials will not be accepted at the site; - the plant inspection schedule will include checks of electrical equipment within the site to ensure that any faults are identified and repaired; - fire-prevention specific checks will be part of the daily site inspection; - fire extinguishers will be provided at designated locations and on all vehicles; - fire alarm system will be tested and recorded on a weekly basis; - the waste storage building is equipped with a UKAS accredited fire detection system; - smoking will not be permitted within the site boundary. - working practices will ensure the assessment of fire hazards and training of employees in fire prevention, e.g. the use of fire extinguishers and emergency procedures; - no wastes will be burned on the site and any fire at the site will be treated as an emergency; and - waste will be stored within the impermeable areas of the site with sealed drainage limiting the potential for any discharge of contaminated firewater to the ground.